-Manuscripts should usually be submitted as a Word document (.doc or .docx).
+Scientific manuscripts should usually be submitted as a Word document (.doc or .docx).
 The document should be double-spaced throughout with a left-hand margin of 3cm, and the page and line numbers function switched on.
 The manuscript should contain the following information: title page contains of author(s) name, author(s) affiliation, plus email address of the corresponding author; abstract; key words (up to six); text; tables and figures should be in the text where they must be placed.
 The manuscript must be submitted as one file that are named “Manuscript”.

-Maximum word count for abstracts: 250 words
+Maximum word count for abstracts: 300 words

 Please use English spelling throughout.
 Dates should appear in the day-month-year format.
 Measurements should be metric and use the SI conventions for units and abbreviations.